DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "It is but my evaluation of his combat prowess."

-With mechanical voice, Fairin carried on.
+With mechanical voice, Farin carried on.

 "However Jeanne-sama.
 What staff officer said is on point,